TechEdDan2/bc32_BrokenApp/broken-app/issues.md

 **Resolution/Notes:**
 Since the results were all pending promises, I needed to await the data to be returned, so I added a new line that waited for all of the promisses to be fulfilled, and save that in a new array named userRes.

+## [2025-08-12]
+### Issue Title - Refactoring Code
+**Description:**
+Not so much an error as some reorganizing / refactoring of the code base to clean it up (I hope)

+**Steps to Reproduce:**
+N/A

+**Expected Result:**
+It should display the name and bio of the two users, but now the source code is a bit better organized.

+**Actual Result:**
+N/A

+**Status:**
+Resolved / Completed

+**Resolution/Notes:**
+The last step in this assignment is to refactor the code follow some of the recommendations from the course so far.
+I am going to model it after the other examples in this Unit.